dazza5000/AndroidThingsLedAndWordDisplay/README.md

-# Android Things LED and MESSAGE SCROLLING EXAMPLE
+# Android Things LED and Message Scrolling Example

 This sample shows how to implement a scrolling message and led display on the Rainbow Hat using Android Things